lambda-dom/weidu_library/README.md

 //Flags.
 AUTO_EVAL_STRINGS
 ```
-Then just `INCLUDE` the components you want.
+Then `INCLUDE` the components you want.
 One way to set it up, so as to be more robust against renamings and moves, is to have a variable pointing to the components dir and then `INCLUDE "%variable%/component`, e.g. something like this:

 ```
 //Flags.